pierrocknroll/xapi-forum/statements/created_topic.md

-# Updated a topic
+# Created a topic

 ## Description

-The user has updated a topic within a community site or a forum.
+The user has created a topic within a community site or a forum.

 ## Example